Cardrona Alpine Resort

 Cardrona Alpine Resort is an alpine resort in New Zealand's South Island.
-The ski field ranges from 1,260m to 1,860m.
-The distribution of slopes is 20% beginner, 25% intermediate, 30% advanced and 25% expert.
+The ski field ranges from 1,260m to 1,860m and is the biggest ski resort in New Zealand.
+Cardrona is operated alongside Treble Cone Ski Field, near the town of Wānaka.
+The distribution of slopes is 20% beginner, 35% intermediate, 25% advanced and 20% expert.
 There are 2 detachable quad chairlifts, 2 fixed-grip quad chairlifts, 1 detachable express chondola, 3 surface conveyor learner lifts and 1 platter lift to service the halfpipes and big air jump.
 Snowmaking supplements the 2.9m average annual snowfall.
 Freestyle Snowboarding and skiing are well catered for with 2 half-pipes and 4 terrain parks.
 There is also a "high performance centre" which trains more advanced skiers and snowboarders.
 Families with infants and young children can use child care facilities provided in the Cardrona Nursery and Ski Kindy.

 The resort is located near Wānaka, 5.5 hours drive from Christchurch, 3 hours drive from Dunedin and 50 minutes drive from Queenstown.
 On-mountain accommodation is provided in the form of 15 self-contained apartments.

 There was a tradition, that at the bottom of the mountain, women leave their old bra on the Cardrona Bra Fence before leaving town.

 Cardrona Alpine Resort was founded by Cardrona Valley locals John and Mary Lee.
 It opened for its first winter in 1980.
 There was so much snow in the first winter that the mountain was only able to open for 3 weeks, around many days of clearing the resort road with a bulldozer.
 John Lee was not a skier, so built Cardrona's base area in the middle of the resort at 1670m – something very rare for a ski field.